-- 1.1 At Basildon CE Primary, we are committed to providing a caring, friendly and safe environment for all our pupils so they can learn in a relaxed and secure atmosphere.
+- Not bully - Watch for signs of bullying - Take an active interest in their son/daughter's life at school - Inform staff (normally the Head of Year) if bullying is taking place - Discourage young people from retaliation, but encourage them to take appropriate action and assist them in developing good interpersonal skills - Advise students to tell an adult if problems occur - 1.1 In our schools, we are committed to providing a caring, friendly and safe environment for all our pupils so they can learn in a relaxed and secure atmosphere.
 We believe every pupil should be able to participate in all school activities in an enjoyable and safe environment and be protected from harm.
-This is the responsibility of every adult employed by, or invited to deliver services, at Basildon CE Primary.
-We recognise our responsibility to safeguard and promote the welfare of all our pupils by protecting them from physical, sexual or emotional abuse, neglect and bullying. - 1.2 This policy sends a firm message that bullying will not be tolerated at Basildon.
+This is the responsibility of every adult employed by, or invited to deliver services in our schools.
+We recognise our responsibility to safeguard and promote the welfare of all our pupils by protecting them from physical, sexual or emotional abuse, neglect and bullying. - 1.2 This policy sends a firm message that bullying will not be tolerated in our schools.
 It is imperative to ensure there is no ambiguity concerning the definition of bullying, and that everyone understands what constitutes bullying.
-All stakeholders and adults in the school (children, parents/carers, teaching and non-teaching staff, governors, lunchtime supervisors, volunteers and supply teachers), need to be aware that all incidents or allegations of bullying will be treated seriously. - 1.3 By law, all state schools must have a behaviour policy in place that includes measures to prevent all forms of bullying amongst pupils. - 1.4 The governing body monitors incidents of alleged bullying that occur, and reviews the effectiveness of this policy regularly.
-The governors require the Head Teacher to keep accurate records of all incidents of bullying, and to provide a termly report (with anonymised data) to the governors about these incidents. - 1.5 A parent/carer who is dissatisfied with the way the school has dealt with an alleged bullying incident should follow the channels of the Complaints Policy. - 1.6 It is the responsibility of the SLT to ensure that all staff (both teaching and non-teaching) are aware of the school's anti-bullying policy and know how to identify and deal with incidents of bullying. - 1.7 The Head Teacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying. - 1.8 The school communicates updates and key information on anti-bullying to the school community via: - Newsletter - Electronic communications (e.g. email and text) - Social media - Website - Workshops and meetings
+All stakeholders and adults in the school

+(children, parents/carers, teaching and non-teaching staff, governors, lunchtime supervisors, volunteers and supply teachers), need to be aware that all incidents or allegations of bullying will be treated

+- 1.3 By law, all state schools must have a behaviour policy in place that includes measures to prevent all forms of bullying amongst pupils. - 1.4 The governing body monitors incidents of alleged bullying that occur, and reviews the effectiveness of this policy regularly.
+The governors require the Head Teacher to keep accurate records of all incidents of bullying, and to provide a termly report (with anonymised data) to the governors about these incidents. - 1.5 A parent/carer who is dissatisfied with the way the school has dealt with an alleged bullying incident should follow the channels of the Complaints Policy. - 1.6 It is the responsibility of the SLT to ensure that all staff (both teaching and non-teaching) are aware of the school's anti-bullying policy and know how to identify and deal with incidents of bullying. - 1.7 The Director of Primaries and Head of School ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying. - 1.8 The school communicates updates and key information on anti-bullying to the school community via: - Newsletter - Electronic communications (e.g. email and text) - Social media - \cdot Website - Workshops and meetings